xolox/vim-misc/README.md

 <!-- End of generated documentation -->

-## Management of changes to the miscellaneous scripts
+## Management of changes

-### How does it work?

-Here's how I merge the miscellaneous scripts into a Vim plug-in repository:

-1. Let git know about the `vim-misc` repository by adding the remote GitHub
-   repository:

-        git remote add -f vim-misc https://github.com/xolox/vim-misc.git

-2. Merge the two directory trees without clobbering the `README.md` and/or `.gitignore` files, thanks to the selected merge strategy and options:

-        git checkout master
-        git merge --no-commit -s recursive -X ours vim-misc/master git commit -m "Merge vim-misc repository as overlay"

-3. While steps 1 and 2 need to be done only once for a given repository, the following commands are needed every time I want to pull and merge the latest
-   changes:

-        git checkout master
-        git fetch vim-misc master
-        git merge --no-commit -s recursive -X ours vim-misc/master git commit -m "Merged changes to miscellaneous scripts"
+My current strategy for bundling the miscellaneous scripts with my plug-ins is a Python program that takes a Vim plug-in's source code and the latest sources of the miscellaneous scripts and merges them together (by rewriting the source code) in such a way that the miscellaneous scripts are isolated to the plug-in.
+If you know Python, you can think of it as a very basic virtual environment specialized to exactly one combination of software: My plug-ins and my miscellaneous scripts :-)

-### Why make things so complex?
+### Why make things so complex?!

-I came up with this solution after multiple years of back and forth between Vim Online users, the GitHub crowd and my own sanity:
+I came up with this solution after multiple years of back and forth between Vim Online users, the GitHub crowd and my own sanity.
+An overview in chronological
+order:

 1. When I started publishing my first Vim plug-ins (in June 2010) I would prepare ZIP archives for Vim Online using makefiles.
 The makefiles would